emorrell23/capstone/README.md

-# capstone-golf-courses

-# Golf Course Recommender Capstone project for General Assembly Data Science Immersive
+# Golf Course Recommender Capstone project

 This repository is a for a golf course recommendation engine that I built while in the Data Science Immersive program at General Assembly.